rabeshi/eaamo-website/content/schedule/_index.md

 <link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/font-awesome/4.7.0/css/font-awesome.min.css">
 <link rel="stylesheet" href="css/style.css">

 EAAMO 2022 will be organized as a in-person conference with a virtual option.
+Virtual part of the conference will broadcast the keynote talks and session talks, with a possibility to ask a question using Q&A section.
 Details of the in-person conference format are described below.
-Virtual part of the conference will broadcast the keynote talks and session talks, with a possibility to ask a question using Q&A section.
+Session events are collapsable and one can see what talks will be presented during the session.

 Both in-person and virtual social vents will be added later, as our social chairs organize them.
 Events that are organized virtually will have (*virtual*) in the title of the event.